Sophisticate Alarm Analysis and Management

 The Process Alarm Toolkit assists in all aspects of alarm maintenance, from operator interfaces to management of change functions to quality control.

-Until now.
-Process Alarm Toolkit unleashes the power of computers so that you can design and maintain your alarm system at its optimum.
+You can design and maintain your alarm system at its optimum.
 How?
 By collecting, analyzing, and presenting alarm data so you can ensure your operators get the right alarm at the right time, with the right backup information.

-2. AlarmAnalysis: It determines what ails your alarm system: redundant, ignored, chattering alarms, duration, standing, sequence, correlation etc. Also it checks that PV alarms are set properly as integrating with process history database like PI, PHD, or InfoPlus.
+• Analysis: It determines what ails your alarm system: redundant, ignored, chattering alarms, duration, standing, sequence, correlation etc. Also it checks that PV alarms are set properly as integrating with process history database like PI, PHD, or InfoPlus.
+And it analyzers aboves at periodic intervals automaticcaly and report them.

-3. AlarmManager: It’s Alarm master documentation with alarm maintenance history.
+• Managing and Documentation: It’s Alarm master documentation with alarm maintenance history.
 It maintains a database of what the alarm settings should be, and expected operator responses to the alarms.
 It compares them to the actual alarm system to ensure your design matches plant expectations.

-4. AlarmAssistant: It gives operators instantaneous information on alarm events – such as causes, consequences of ignoring, and expected responses.
+• Operation Window: It gives operators instantaneous information on alarm events – such as causes, consequences of ignoring, and expected responses.

-5. AlarmEnforcer: It enables your operators to temporarily change alarm limits based on local conditions, but ensures that the design limits are enforced on a scheduled basis.
+• Enforcer: It enables your operators to temporarily change alarm limits based on local conditions, but ensures that the design limits are enforced on a scheduled basis.

-Real-Time Alarm & Event Database
+Real-Time Alarm & Event Collection

-AlarmCapture is a module of the Process Alarm Toolkit.
 It is real-time database to collect and save the alarm and Event journals from DCS, and keeps them for a long-term as a format that's easy to retrieve and analyze.

-The Alarm Capture program captures and stores all the Alarms (including Operator Moves and System Message) in your database as just connect a PC to a DCS printer port.
+It captures and stores all the Alarms (including Operator Moves and System Message) in your database as just connect a PC to a DCS printer port.

 It will even send a page, SMS, or Voice when specified alarms (Tag name, Parameter, Message, Person, Telephone Number, and Deadband) occur -- instantly alerting key plant

-1. Key functions of AlarmCapture
+1. Key functions

 • Real-time alarm and event data collection from DCS